 From time to time I hear from readers who have sensitivities or allergies to our beloved Blue Dawn.
-Is there something else we can use that will not trigger these reactions but still work well?
+Is there something all-natural we can use that will not trigger these reactions but still work well?
 There is and it is pure Castile soap.
 While olive-oil based Castile soap has been around for centuries, Dr. Bronner’s Pure-Castile Liquid Soap, itself dating back to 1858, is making a big, glorious, all-natural comeback.

 All-Purpose Cleaning Spray

-Pure castile liquid soap is especially useful in the laundry for those who are sensitive to chemicals and fragrances.
-Here’s the recipe:
+Pure Castile liquid soap is especially useful in the laundry for those who are sensitive to chemicals and fragrances.

-To make a stronger cleaner that will melt soap scum from the walls, doors and floor of tubs and showers, fill a 32-ounce spray bottle 1/3 of the way with pure castile liquid soap then fill the rest of the way with warm water.
+To make a stronger cleaner that will melt soap scum from the walls, doors, and floor of tubs and showers, fill a 32-ounce spray bottle 1/3 of the way with pure Castile liquid soap then fill the rest of the way with warm water.

 You may need to scrub some areas a bit before rinsing the areas thoroughly.
 You’ll be amazed to see all the gunk and scum flow down the drain to leave beautifully clean, sparkling surfaces.